 I had panic attacks before Pulse but, after Pulse happened, they got worse.
 I finally sought counseling and got on a good level of medication to help me cope.

-This conversation was lightly edited for length and clarity.
+This conversation was lightly edited for brevity and clarity.

 Photo: Alejandra Spruill